FlexMeasures/flexmeasures/documentation/api/simulation.rst

         ],
         "start": "2015-01-01T15:00:00+09:00",
         "duration": "PT24H",
-        "horizon": "PT35H",
+        "horizon": "PT33H",
-        "unit": "EUR/MWh"
+        "unit": "KRW/kWh"
     }

 Observations vs forecasts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 For markets, the time at which the market is cleared (i.e. when contracts are signed) determines the difference between an ex-post observation and an ex-ante forecast.
-For the EPEX SPOT day-ahead auction this is every day at 1pm.
+For the KPX day-ahead auction this is every day at 3pm.
 To post a forecast rather than an observation, simply increase the horizon.
 For example, a horizon of "PT59H" would denote a forecast of 24 hours ahead of clearing.